Benefit Fact Sheet

 Active Duty Officers in a Regular Army or Voluntary Indefinite Status at the time of application and selection into the program are eligible if they also meet additional selection criteria.

 Many officer positions require graduate degrees as a prerequisite for assignment.
-The Advanced Civil Schooling program is designed to ensure that officers meet Educationthe educational requirements for placement into these positions.
+The Advanced Civil Schooling program is designed to ensure that officers meet the educational requirements for placement into these positions.
 The Advanced Civil Schooling program educates selected officers through recommended civilian universities on a full-time, fully funded basis in their basic branch, functional area, or specialty.

 Active duty Officers must meet the following eligibility requirements for Advanced Civil Schooling:

-• Officer in a Regular Army or Voluntary Indefinite status at time of application and selection
+- Officer in a Regular Army or Voluntary Indefinite status at time of application and selection

-• Not more than a total of 17 years Active Federal Service upon entry into Advanced Civil Schooling Program [Warrant officers have different Advanced Civil Schooling criteria (See AR 621-1 para 6—1d(1) and (2)
+- Not more than a total of 17 years Active Federal Service upon entry into Advanced Civil Schooling Program [Warrant officers have different Advanced Civil Schooling criteria (See AR 621-1 para 6—1d(1) and (2)

-• Undergraduate degree in an appropriate discipline
+- Undergraduate degree in an appropriate discipline

-• Minimum undergraduate GPA of 2.5 (AR 621-1, 6-4f)
+- Minimum undergraduate GPA of 2.5 (AR 621-1, 6-4f)

-• The Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) is only required if the university or college requires it (with the exception of the Defense Comptrollership Program).
+- The Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) is only required if the university or college requires it (with the exception of the Defense Comptrollership Program).
 Neither are a requirement of the ACS program.
 (AR 621-1, 6-4f)

-• Advanced Civil Schooling does not fund prerequisite courses or non-degree requirement electives.
+- Advanced Civil Schooling does not fund prerequisite courses or non-degree requirement electives.
 Prerequisite tuition assistance is available in accordance with AR 621-5.
 ACS will not fund courses that are taken as a prerequisite or taken as a non-degree requirement elective.

-• Degree programs must be full time, traditional classroom-setting programs.
+- Degree programs must be full time, traditional classroom-setting programs.
 Weekend programs, On-line courses or attendance at "satellite campus" are not supported (IAW AR 621-1).

-• Demonstrated potential for continued service (not at risk for promotion to next higher grade)
+- Demonstrated potential for continued service (not at risk for promotion to next higher grade)

-• Secret clearance (TS SCI for NDIC MSSI program)
+- Secret clearance (TS SCI for NDIC MSSI program)

-• Fully qualified at current grade
+- Fully qualified at current grade

-• Career timeline allows for schooling and an immediate follow-on utilization assignment for a minimum of two years (many agencies require initial three-year utilization)
+- Career timeline allows for schooling and an immediate follow-on utilization assignment for a minimum of two years (many agencies require initial three-year utilization)

-Selection to the program is competitive, based both on performance evaluations as an officer as well as academic achievement.
-The Human Resources Command UMUCprovides fully funded resources to educate officers who not only exhibit strong military potential, but also possess a strong academic background and the potential to achieve a graduate level education.
+Command provides fully funded resources to educate officers who not only exhibit strong military potential, but also possess a strong academic background and the potential to achieve a graduate level education.

 Upon completion of the program, the officer is obligated to a utilization tour in an assignment requiring the academic qualifications.
 These ADSOs are served consecutively to all other ADSOs.
-See AR350-100 (Officer Active Duty Service Obligations) for more information.
+See AR 350-100 (Officer Active Duty Service Obligations) for more information.

 Further, Officers incur an Active Duty Service Obligation (ADSO) of three days for every one day in school.